Gravel & Wine

 Gravel & Wine is the second album from New Zealand pop singer Gin Wigmore, released in New Zealand on 7 November 2011.
 The album was recorded in Santa Monica, California during the second quarter of 2011 under producer Butch Walker and counting with his backing band, The Black Widows.
 Before production begun, Wigmore travelled for two months in Mississippi and Alabama to get a Southern United States inspiration.

 The first single from the album "Black Sheep", and was released 26 September 2011, debuting at #13 in the Official New Zealand Music Chart.
 The album was released on 7 November 2011.
 It debuted at number 1, and received a Recorded Music NZ double platinum certification, meaning over 15,000 units sold.

-Wigmore released music videos for "Man Like That" and "If Only".
-Wigmore's single "Black Sheep" was featured in a trailer for Orange Is the New Black, and it appeared in episode 12, season 8 of Grey's Anatomy, in episode 2, season 2 of Teen Wolf, and in episode 5, season 5 of The Good Wife.
+Wigmore released music videos for the tracks "Man Like That" and "If Only".

+The single "Black Sheep" was featured in a trailer for Orange Is the New Black, and it appeared in the 2012 episode "Hope for the Hopeless" of Grey's Anatomy, the 2012 episode "Shape Shifted" of Teen Wolf,the 2013 episode "Hitting the Fan" of The Good Wife, and a Guinness Black Lager commercial.
 She also appeared singing it on "Gift of Revenge", a segment of ABC's television show Revenge season 2, episode 7.

-"Kill of the Night" was featured in various media, including another episode of Teen Wolf: it plays during the 2015 film Spy, was featured on the TV show 666 Park Avenue, and as well as being the theme song for the cable channel AMC 's annual airing of Halloween movies and shows titled FearFest.
-"Man Like That" is the song used in the James Bond Skyfall tie-in spot from Heineken; Wigmore herself is seen performing the song towards the end of it.
+The song "Kill of the Night" was featured in various media, including another episode of Teen Wolf: it plays during the 2015 film Spy, the 2012 episode "Downward Spiral" of 666 Park Avenue, and the 2019 episode "The Day That Wasn't" of The Umbrella Academy, as well as being the theme song for cable channel AMCs annual airing of Halloween movies and shows titled FearFest.
+It was also the theme song for the short lived 2016 Netflix series Crazyhead.

+The song "Man Like That" is used in the James Bond Skyfall tie-in spot from Heineken; Wigmore herself is seen performing the song towards the end of it.
 The advertisement also featured many Bond stars from various Bond movies.

 Gravel & Wine was released in the U.S. on 2 April 2013, and debuted at 87 on the Billboard 200, with over 6,000 units sold.
 Wigmore promoted her North American debut by opening for Phillip Phillips, and afterwards appearing on the entire 2013 Vans Warped Tour.